ongardie/cubicle/README.md

 2. A home directory.
 Inside the environment, this is at the same path as the host's `$HOME`, but it's not shared with the host.
 It lives in `${XDG_CACHE_HOME:-~/.cache}/cubicle/home/` on the host.
-The home directory should be treated as replacable at any time.
+The home directory should be treated as replaceable at any time.
 Cubicle populates the home directory with files from packages when you create the environment (with `cub new`) or reset it (with `cub reset`).
 Currently, the home directory is populated with physical copies of package files, so the home directories can